edupoux/MVA_2020_SL/README.md

 _What happens if i am ill and cannot attend one course?_

 Presence to the course is mandatory.
-Each unattended course will give rise to points substracted to the final grade unless they are motivated by a medical doctor's statement.
+Each unattended course will give rise to points substracted to the final grade unless they are motivated by an official document, like a medical doctor's statement.
 This document should be sent to mva.speech.language@gmail.com together with the name and date of missed lesson.